berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

   * Support total columns

-  * Need to move the Expand Collapse rendering function to re-usable module so can use it for table or row.
+  * Need to move the Expand Collapse rendering function to re-usable module so can use it for table or row or include the table in a field set where we get that behavior for free.
+The table Label with be better done as field set label anyway.

+  * DONE:JOE:2020-02-01: Fix Add row so it is rendered as a button rather than Div also added container div to keep it inside the parent div without float:right

   * Support a Table for Array Element Display